This article may contain compensated links. Please read disclaimer for more info.

 - Gorges de la Loire – Monts du Forez

-If medieval villages are your thing, you will love Pérouges, 40 minutes outside of Lyon.
-Perched on top of a small hill, overlooking the Ain River, the walled village of Pérouges is listed as one of the ‘Most Beautiful Villages in France.’
+If medieval villages are your thing, you will love Pérouges, 40 minutes outside Lyon.
+Perched on top of a small hill overlooking the Ain River, the walled village of Pérouges is listed as one of the “Most Beautiful Villages in France.”

 One of the prettiest French medieval towns, Pérouges has well-preserved architecture and an authentic historic atmosphere.
-Its winding cobblestone streets and pretty squares will transport you back in time.
+Its winding cobblestone streets and lovely squares will transport you back in time.

 You can combine sightseeing with one of the many hiking routes in the stunning countryside around the village.
 These day hiking routes from Pérouges range from 40 minutes to 2.5 hours.

-Escape Lyon’s hustle and bustle and follow the Beaujolais Wine Route to sip some good wine in the countryside.
+Escape Lyon’s hustle and bustle and follow one of the wine routes near Lyon to sip some good wine in the countryside.

-TIP: If you are planning to bring a few bottles home (who could resist?!), make sure you pack your wine properly so it arrives safely home!
+TIP: If you plan to bring a few bottles home (who could resist?!), make sure you pack your wine properly so it arrives safely home!

-Located by the lake of the same name, Annecy has many historical and natural highlights to keep you busy for the whole day.
+Located by the lake of the same name, Annecy, in the Haute-Savoie department, has many historical and natural highlights to keep you busy the whole day.
 Also, get ready for some serious food tasting; the Savoie cuisine is famous for specialties like fondue, raclette, rissoles, or polenta.

-Whether you prioritize sightseeing and ticking landmarks off of your bucket list or simply soaking in the atmosphere of this pretty city, this Annecy itinerary comes with many ideas for your Lyon to Annecy day trip.
+Whether you prioritize sightseeing and ticking landmarks off your bucket list or simply soaking in the atmosphere of this pretty city, this Annecy itinerary comes with many ideas for your day trip from Lyon to Annecy.